noriakis/piphir/README.md

 ## Usage

 We first need to compile data we need to use Piphillin algorithm.
-The pre-computed files are available at [here](https://github.com/noriakis/misc/tree/main/piphir/db).
+The pre-computed files are available [here](https://github.com/noriakis/misc/tree/main/piphir/db).
-Run `alignSequences` function to search the representative sequences in the reference 16S sequences.
+Run `alignSequences` function to search the representative sequences in the reference 16S sequences (in precalculated data, `16S_seqs.fasta.gz`).
 The function needs `vsearch` executable in `PATH` to work.
 Installation instruction of `vsearch` can be found at the [official repository](https://github.com/torognes/vsearch).
 The following file is needed.
+Basically `alignSequences` function just calls the `vsearch` with various parameters preset.
+Note that the number of threads is set to 1 by default.
+You'll need:

 - Representative sequence of ASV or OTU (.fasta)

-After the global alignment is finished, `profileMetagenome` function can be used with the following input.
+After the global alignment is finished, you should load the file from `alignSequences`, and `profileMetagenome` function can be used with the following input.

 - ASV or OTU abundance table (typically obtained from DADA2)
 - BLAST results from vsearch (the second column should match the row names of copy number table)